Overview

 Learnings

 This project reminded me that design isn’t always about ambitious solutions, but about seeing everyday gestures with new eyes.
-True innovation can come from simplifying what people already do and giving it meaning.
-Working with real users, and grounding each step in research, reinforced that Design Thinking is not a shortcut but a process built on listening, iterating, and staying close to people’s real contexts.
+True innovation can come from simplifying what people already do every day and giving it meaning.